moj-analytical-services/splink/docs/topic_guides/performance/drivers_of_performance.md

 As :simple-apachespark: Spark is designed to distribute processing across multiple machines so there are additional configuration options available to make jobs run more quickly.
 For more information, check out the [Spark Performance Topic Guide](./optimising_spark.md).

-!!! tip "Balancing computational performance and model acccuracy"
+!!! tip "Balancing computational performance and model accuracy"

     There is usually a trade off between performance and accuracy in Splink models.
 I.e. some model design decisions that improve computational performance can also have a negative impact the accuracy of the model.